mtigas/django-staticutils/README.md

 static asset is returned instead, with `STATIC_URL` prepended, i.e.
 `/statics/foo/bar.a8d2bd908f64.css`.

-For backwards-compatibility reasons `{% cachebust %}` is an alias for this.

 ### hashstatic command

 "Collects" static files (the same way `collectstatic` would) into the